Berneck Castle: Building history

 Little is known about the beginnings of the castle.
 It is assumed that it was built by the Lords of Berneck at the beginning of the 13th century.
 Their former castle was most likely badly damaged during the Anneberg dispute with Duke Friedrich.
 It was then rebuilt by Hans Wilhelm von Mülinen as a late Gothic residential castle in the 15th century.
 Noteworthy is the castle chapel, which Saint Bartholomew is dedicated and contains important late Gothic frescoes.
 The altar of the chapel is carved directly from the rock, and there is a free pulpit in the chapel courtyard.

 In 1775, the Pachs took out a loan of 1,500 guilders for a renovation, and in 1819 the complex was restored as a summer residence.
-From 1870 on, however, Berneck continued to decline, and in the 20th century the decline progressed rapidly.
+After that, however, Berneck continued to decline.
+By the 1880s, it was already spoken of as a ruin by visitors, who reported it was overgrown with weeds.
 Due to dilapidation, the oldest Gothic room in North Tyrol, which Hans Wilhelm von Mülinen had set up in 1437, was dismantled in 1940 and taken to the Tyrolean Folk Art Museum.
 Since its renovation in 2007, it can be visited again.

 The purchase of the castle by Ekkehard Hörmann and the subsequent renovation from 1977 to 1983 saved Berneck from decay.
 The renovation of the castle chapel with funds from the Munich Messerschmitt Foundation was completed in 1987.